 In rear-end highway collisions involving a stopped or slow-moving vehicle, it is common for the driver of the striking vehicle to say that they did not realize the lead vehicle was stopped or moving very slowly until it was too late to avoid the crash.
 Drivers in these situations likely experienced a phenomenon called “looming.”

 Looming is an issue that frequently comes into play in litigation when determining whether the driver perceived and responded to the slower moving or stopped vehicle in a reasonable amount of time and whether the driver’s actions were a cause of the crash.
-In this article, human factors expert, Dr. Nancy Grugle provides an introduction to looming within the context of vehicle crash cases.
+This article provides an introduction to looming within the context of vehicle crash cases.

 What is Looming?